-Barry Leef left the group in June 1969 and had a short spell in a group called Retaliation, before he headed to Australia.
-He joined up with fellow Kiwis, Jack Stradwick, Mike Wilson and Mike Darby to form Straw Patch.
+Barry Leef left the group in June 1969, he headed to Australia and spent a short time as the new lead singer for Retaliation.
+He later joined up with fellow Kiwis, Jack Stradwick, Mike Wilson and Mike Darby to form Straw Patch.
 They had a minor hit with a song called "Send Me No More Flowers".
 Barry's replacement in the Simple Image was Doug Smith and with him they chose to do a cover of a song by the Equals called "Michael and the Slipper Tree".
 Backed with "Mean So Much", the single was another top 10 hit, reaching number 7 in September.
 It was the last time the group featured on the charts.

 The Simple Image won the "Group Award" at the 1969 NEBOA Entertainer Of The Year Awards.
 Also in 1969 the group released an EP called "Four Hits From The Simple Image" and it contained "Michael and the Slipper Tree", "Ulla", "Spinning Spinning Spinning" and "Grooviest Girl In The World".

 At the end of 1969 they decided to make an assault on the Australian market.
 They accepted a residency at the Whiskey-A-Go-Go, a prestigious venue that they inherited from the now defunct Avengers.
 They had only been there a few weeks when Barry Leef rejoined them in place of Doug, but despite their popularity, they were unable to find a single to break them into the Australian charts.